Women’s Advisory Groups for Sustainable Peace

-This built on Kvinna till Kvinna’s previous work with women in the region, but in the new realities after 2020.
+This built on Kvinna till Kvinna’s previous work with women in the region, but in the new realities that came after 2020.
 As before, the starting point was to provide women peacebuilders and human rights defenders with access to safe spaces and communication channels.
 This would support their work in collecting and analysing evidence-based data in the most vulnerable communities.

 Collecting evidence

-The first step was to set up advisory groups of women peacebuilders and human rights defenders and women peacebuilding activists on all sides of the Nagorny Karabakh conflict divide.
-They came from various backgrounds, with various fields of knowledge and expertise.
+The first step was to set up Advisory Groups of women peacebuilders, human rights defenders and women peacebuilding activists on all sides of the Nagorny Karabakh conflict divide, including those representing specific groups such as internally displaced people (IDP) or refugee communities, border communities and people from regions affected by conflict.

 New ideas

-The evidence collected by the advisory groups was organised into various themed outputs, including needs assessments, studies, policy/opinion papers, journalist toolkits, podcasts and analyses.
+The evidence collected by the Advisory Groups was organised into various themed outputs, including needs assessments, studies, policy/opinion papers, journalist toolkits, podcasts and analyses.
 These then fed into discussions looking for creative solutions to core issues around the conflict and peace processes.

-This dialogue took place through national incubators for ideas and through feminist peace lab and peacebuilding hackathons.
+This dialogue took place through national incubators for ideas and through feminist peace labs and peacebuilding hackathons.
 These served as specialised safe space meetings across the conflict divide for women peacebuilders and human rights defenders.

 Successes and challenges